 Getting the correct diagnosis is key for anyone with pain in the groin region.
 Groin injuries can be complex and are generally multifactorial.
 A groin strain is a strain to one of the three adductor muscles (brevis, longus and magnus) that cover the area from your pubic bone to just above the knee joint on the inside of your thigh.
 Depending on the mechanism of injury and the duration of your groin pain, it may indicate something else.
-This could be a tendinopathy, hernia or potentially a pain referring from the back or hip.
+This could be a tendinopathy, hernia or potentially a pain referring from the back, hip or foot.
 That is why it is always best to get a full Physiotherapy assessment in the early stages of your injury.
 This will help to identify what is causing the pain and will guide the advice and exercises for your groin strain.

 What is the best treatment for a groin injury?

 When diagnosed with a groin strain you should first rest for a couple of days.
 Avoid aggravating activities and take pain relief as required.
 The next step should be to make an appointment for a specific treatment plan.
 Treatment may consist of manual therapy and other modalities to speed up the recovery process in the early stages.
 As well as advice, education, and reassurance on returning to playing/running.
 A recovery timeframe can also be advised.
 Most importantly your physiotherapist will give you a graded exercise programme that will be specific to your symptoms and goals.

 What exercises can I do for a groin strain?

 If you have been diagnosed with a groin strain, the following exercises may aid recovery.
 These are only sample exercises, if they increase your pain then stop and make an appointment to see a physiotherapist.
 In the first few days after your injury, you could start with the following exercises:

 - Lying on your back, slide your leg out to the side and back in, as pain allows, 10 times for 3 sets.
 You could use a towel under your foot on a tiled or wooden floor to assist the movement